5 Reasons Workplace Emergency Savings Accounts Won’t Improve Employee Financial Health

 Realizing that financial wellness solutions such as financial education, coaching, and planning are not moving the needle on employee financial health, some employers are now considering different approaches.
 As a result, workplace emergency savings accounts (ESAs) are a type of employee benefit that has increased in popularity.
 While having liquid savings is an important component of financial health, workplace ESAs simply aren’t enough to support the 70% of Americans who are not financially healthy

-Here are six reasons workplace ESAs fall short as an employee financial health benefit and what employers should consider instead.
+Here are five reasons workplace ESAs fall short as an employee financial health benefit and what employers should consider instead.

 1. Employees don’t believe they can save

-Yet, once they receive personalized support from their Brightside Financial Assistant, including help with debt management and finding money, they uncover opportunities they didn’t know they had.
+Yet, once they receive personalized support from their Brightside Financial Assistant, including help with everyday money problems, a money emergency, debt management and finding money, they uncover opportunities they didn’t know they had.
 That’s how 50% of Brightside users begin autosaving from each paycheck – despite that many have never saved before.
-Without that personalized support, they would continue to believe saving is impossible.

 2. Root causes of financial illness aren’t addressed